Tips On Drinking Like An Irishman In The South Bay

-The main bars are Sharkeez, Patrick Molloy’s, the new Tower 12 and Hennessey’s Tavern, and Waterman’s Grill and Fat Face Fenner’s Faloon and American Junkie also are busy.
+The main bars are Sharkeez, Patrick Molloy’s, Tower 12 and Hennessey’s Tavern, and Waterman’s Grill and Fat Face Fenner’s Faloon and American Junkie also are busy.
 There are bands at the legendary Lighthouse, and around the corner on 8th and Hermosa Ave. is Barnacles, a dive with a patio that’s packed,

 As far as Irish music, it’s more prevalent earlier in the day.
 By night, it gives way to more modern music, especially at Sharkeez and Molloy’s.
 No place has a live Irish band – there are only a few of them in the entire LA area and they command a premium price on this day – but a bagpipe band makes continual appearances in the bars.

 Around the corner is another fun locals dive called Barnacles.

 Some of the bars on the pier may charge a cover of $5 or $10 on St. Paddy’s Day or even after the parade.